 Instant Pot Beef Stew – a rich, healthy, and wonderfully tender pressure cooker beef stew that tastes like you’ve been cooking it all day long, but it’s made in your pressure cooker in a fraction of the time it normally takes!

 With added recipe tips and step by step directions, this is my families favorite Instant Pot beef stew and it’s very simple to make with everyday healthy ingredients you can find in any grocery store, and of course it’s gluten free, paleo and Whole30.

-- Choose the right cut of meat for making stew!
+- Choose the right cut of meat for making beef stew.
 I go into this in more detail in the paragraph below but I always recommend beef chuck to make the best Pressure cooker beef stew.